Information for the Public

-This antennas work together using a technique called ``interferometry'' which allows the antennas to mimic a much larger antenna.
+These antennae work together using a technique called ''interferometry'' which allows the antennas to mimic a much larger antenna.
 This gives the telescope the ability to see very fine detail.
-Effectively ``radio interferometry'' works by replacing the lens of a conventional imaging system with sophisticated electronics, supercomputer-like hardware and complex software.
+Effectively ''radio interferometry'' works by replacing the lens of a conventional imaging system with sophisticated electronics, supercomputer-like hardware and complex software.
 Using this technique, a image of a small section of the sky can be formed in a 12-hour period.
 Whereas the Array uses six antennas spread over 6km, the same interferometry principles can be applied to antennas spread over a continent.
 For example, several times a year, the Array is used together with other radio telescopes spread across Australia (such as the Parkes antenna) to make images with extremely fine detail.

 The telescopes are used by a broad collection of astronomers.
 In the case of the Compact Array, about a third of these are from within CSIRO, about another third are from other Australian research institutions, and the remaining third is used by overseas astronomers.
-On average, we have two astronomers arrive and leave every day.
-On average, they would stay about 3 days each.
+In recent years remote observing mode has become the norm, with astronomers accessing the instrument either from Marsfield (in Sydney) or their home institution, rather than visiting the site.
+On average, two astronomy projects are underway at different times of the day.
+The average observation duration is about 3 days.

 Use of our telescopes is based purely on scientific merit.
 Astronomers make scientific proposals to use them.
 These are peer reviewed, and the best proposals are then granted time.
 No charge is made for the use of the telescopes.